The FVS Manifesto Explained

 - Thinking in systems creates a sense of responsibility, as your work affects the system as well as everyone and everything involved.

 - Thinking in systems leads to the opportunity for criticism of systems because you realize that the system may be the problem, not its components.

 - Not working or thinking in systems corresponds neither to today’s communication networks nor to contemporary communication behavior.

 Working with systems is more efficient

 because the application can be automated.

 One of the biggest advantages of a system is its efficiency.
 Once the designer has decided which are the components and how they have to be used, decisions have been made that make future decision-making processes unnecessary.
-This applies to the design process as well as any interaction between humans.
-If we know what is our role in a team, what is expected of us, and what is not expected of us, we avoid unnecessary redundancy and in the worst case deconstructive confrontation.
+This applies to the design process as well as to any interaction between humans.
+If we know our role in a team, what is expected of us, and what is not expected of us, we avoid unnecessary redundancy and in the worst case deconstructive confrontation.
 Laws are nothing else than juridic systems that organize what we can do and what we can’t.
 As we all know everything changes constantly and so should the systems that organize our lives.
 It is therefore important to observe their effect and adjust when negative.